shaik1002/biggitlabbomb/doc/administration/issue_closing_pattern.md

 stage: Create
 group: Code Review
 info: "To determine the technical writer assigned to the Stage/Group associated with this page, see https://handbook.gitlab.com/handbook/product/ux/technical-writing/#assignments"
-description: "Instance administrators can configure a custom issue closing pattern for their GitLab instance."
 ---

 # Issue closing pattern